 The Company primarily uses processing margin to measure operating performance.
-Processing margin is equal to revenue less other cost of services plus residuals expense, which are a component of other cost of services.
-The following is a summary of reportable segment operating performance for the years ended September 30, 2022, 2021 and 2020.
+Processing margin is equal to revenue less other cost of services plus residuals expense, which is a component of other cost of services.
+The following is a summary of reportable segment operating performance for the years ended September 30, 2023, 2022 and 2021.